 7. You kept procrastinating

 You initiate a project but you don’t meet the dateline and you start working on the next one before completing the first one instead.
-You started getting everything done in the last minute and do you think you can achieve a lot through this working style?
-Instead of postponing your work, get the initial tasks complete first and before the dateline.
+You started getting everything done at the last minute and do you think you can achieve a lot through this working style?
+Instead of postponing your work, get the initial tasks completed first and before the dateline.

 8. You are bored with your current work

 When you reach the point of boredom, everything you do from now is moderate without any outstanding results from it.
 Instead stranding yourself while disengages from work, perhaps it’s the best time to consider changing your current job or tasks.